 Attorneys for the motorist will also usually ask these questions.

 To determine if the motorist is liable for your damages, consult with a motorcycle accident attorney in Dallas.
-An attorney will investigate all the facts to confirm that the motorist was liable in causing your injuries.
-An attorney will go through police records from the scene of the accident, and analyze witness statements to eliminate motorcyclist speed, or other forms of motorcyclist negligence as factors in the accident.
+An attorney will investigate all the facts to confirm that the motorist was liable for causing your injuries.
+An attorney will go through police records from the scene of the accident, and analyze witness statements to eliminate motorcyclist speed or other forms of motorcyclist negligence as factors in the accident.

-If you were injured in a motorcycle accident in Dallas, speak with motorcycle accident attorney Dallas Julie Johnson.
+If you were injured in a motorcycle accident in Dallas, speak with a motorcycle accident attorney in Dallas Julie Johnson.
 Call 214-290-8001 to speak with attorney Johnson, or fill out the online contact form and schedule a consultation with her.